Travel Insurance – everything you need to know!

-The Financial Obudsman Service (FOS) is an independent body with no relationship to a travel insurance company or underwriter.
+The Financial Obudsman Service (FOS) is an independent body with no relationship to any insurance company or underwriter.
 They provide a free and independent service where they will review your claim if you dispute the decision made by the Internal Dispute Resolution Committee.
 If your dispute is upheld, they can overturn the decision of the underwriter and your claim will be paid.
 If their decision is that the claim should be denied the denial of the claim will remain.

-You will have to lodge your dispute with the Financial Obudsman Service yourself, the travel insurance company or the underwriter are unable to do so on your behalf.
+You will have to lodge your dispute with the Financial Obudsman Service yourself, the insurance company or the underwriter are unable to do so on your behalf.

-A review is written feedback from a traveller about their experience with the company they purchased their travel insurance from.
+A review is written feedback from a traveller about their experience with the company they purchased their policy from.
 The review may be about the buying process, customer service, emergency assistance or claims.
 It is normally on a scale from 1 to 5, 1 being a poor experience and 5 being an excellent experience.
 It also includes a written component that describes what their experience was like in their opinion to support the rating provided.

 The reviews are very useful to your fellow travellers as it’s a good way to gauge how a company will perform when you need them.
 Read more...